 Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility Number of other (popular) publications published.
 Other publications produced that have involved research.
-These can include non- peer- reviewed books, catalogues, brochures, museum guides, etc. These are publications are meant to make research and knowledge generated through research, accessible to a broader general public.
+These can include non- peer-reviewed books, catalogues, brochures, museum guides, etc. These are publications are meant to make research and knowledge generated through research, accessible to a broader general public.
 A record of popular publications generated is collated on a spread-sheet.
 The date of publication (either online or in print) is then used to determine the date of publication at which point it is counted for reporting purposes.
 Count.
-Iziko researchers will produce publications that are relevant and suitable for popular publication; and that Iziko will be able to secure suitable platforms for these publications to reach a broad audience.
-Certain publications may specifically target women and youth as an audience and focus on issues that are specifically relevant to these groups.
-Output; Count; Annual; Old.
+Iziko researchers will produce publications that are relevant and suitable for popular publication; and that Iziko will be able to secure suitable platforms for these publications to reach a broad audience. • • Output; Count; Annual; Old.
 Popular publications have a particular significance in terms of making research accessible to a broader public in support of lifelong learning and educational benefits for diverse audiences.
 Director Research and Exhibitions.

-Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility Number of new exhibitions.
-Number of new exhibitions presented to the public at Iziko's museums.
-This includes new temporary and permanent exhibitions.
+Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performanc e Indicator Responsibilit Y Number of new exhibitions.
+Number of new exhibitions presented to the public at Iziko's sires/museums.
+This includes temporary, online and permanent exhibitions.
 Exhibitions schedule and proposals.
 Count.
-Iziko will have adequate capacity and resources to produce high quality temporary and permanent exhibitions.
+Iziko will have adequate capacity and resources to produce high quality temporary, online and permanent exhibitions.
 Iziko will produce specific exhibitions that are intended to be relevant to youth and women and that cater for people with disabilities.
 Output; Cumulative; Quarterly; Old.
 Enrich the visitor experience through innovative exhibitions that inspire and inform.
 Proactively revise, reimagine and decolonise existing, outdated exhibits that reflect the bias of pre- democracy mind-set.
 Director Research and Exhibitions.

-Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility Number of special museum education programmes presented.
-Four special education programmes presented per quarter, one programme per focus learning-area.
+Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performanc e Indicator Responsibilit Y Number of special museum education programmes presented.
+Four special education programmes presented per quarter, one programme per focus learning- area.
 There are 4 focus learning- areas, i.e. Art; Planetarium; Social History and Natural History.
 Total: 16 per annum.
-Specialeducationprogrammesplan,worksheets,informationbooklets,exhibitionprogrammes perfocus area.Any three itemsof: worksheets,photographs,attendanceregisters,booking forms,e-news, socialmedia, website,informationbooklets,exhibitionprogrammes,posters,banners,communicationwith partner/s,newspapers.
+Any three items of: worksheet, photograp hs, attendance registers, booking forms, e- news, social media, website, informatio n booklets, exhibition programm es, posters, banners, communica tion with partner/s, newspaper s.
 Count.
 That there will be interest in Iziko's offerings; and that basic demand and requests will be received from educational institutions and parties interested in arts, planetariums, social and natural history.
 The education department offers several programmes which includes people living with disabilities.
 Output; Count; Quarterly, Old.
 Learners gaining and learning information in a more interactive way.
 Director Education.